 - References to the “competent supervisory authority”, “competent courts” and “governing law” shall be interpreted as Swiss Data Protection Laws and Swiss Information Commissioner, the competent courts in Switzerland, and the laws of Switzerland (for Restricted Transfers from Switzerland).

-- In respect of data transfers governed by Swiss Data Protection Laws and Regulations, the EU SCCs will also apply to the transfer of information relating to an identified or identifiable legal entity where such information is protected similarly as Personal Data under Swiss Data Protection Laws and Regulations until such laws are amended to no longer apply to a legal entity.
+- In respect of data transfers governed by Swiss Data Protection Laws, the EU SCCs will also apply to the transfer of information relating to an identified or identifiable legal entity where such information is protected similarly as Personal Data under Swiss Data Protection Laws until such laws are amended to no longer apply to a legal entity.

 - The competent supervisory authority is the Swiss Federal Data Protection Information Commissioner.

-- Zesty shall Process Personal Information on behalf of the Customer as a Service Provider under the CCPA and shall not: (1) Sell or Share the Personal Information; (2) retain, use or disclose the Personal Information for any purpose other than for Customer purpose specified in the Agreement; or (3) combine the Personal Information that Zesty receives from, or on behalf of, Customer with other Personal Information that it receives from, or on behalf of, another customer, or collects from its own interaction with California residents, expect as otherwise permitted by the CCPA.
+- a.
+Zesty shall Process Customer Data on behalf of the Customer as a Service Provider under the CCPA and shall not: (i) Sell or Share the Customer Data; (ii) retain, use or disclose the Customer Data for any purpose other than for a Business Purpose specified in the Agreement; or (iii) combine the Customer Data with other Personal Data that it receives from, or on behalf of, another customer, or collects from its own interaction with California residents, expect as otherwise permitted by the CCPA.

-- Zesty agrees to notify the Customer if Zesty makes a determination that it can no longer meet its obligations under this Addendum or CCPA requirements.
+- b.
+Zesty agrees to notify the Customer if Zesty makes a determination that it can no longer meet its obligations under this US Addendum or US Data Protection

 - c.
 Zesty shall provide information necessary to enable Customer to conduct and document any data protection assessments required by US Data Protection Laws.
 Notwithstanding the above, Zesty is responsible for only the measures allocated to it.